shlomih2/openshift-setup/all/Readme.md

 # Installing OCP on Baremetal

+## Prereqs
+1. DNS needs to be configured for external cluster access. api.cluster_id.base_domain points to openshift_api_virtualip *.apps.cluster_id.base_domain points to openshift_ingress_virtualip Point both of those DNS A or CNAME records to your LoadBalancers

+2. CoreOS OVA must be uploaded to vCenter as a template.

-The file "rhcos-4.12.30-x86_64-vmware.x86_64.ova" os a template of coreos - already uploaded as template to vSphere
+The file "rhcos-4.12.30-x86_64-vmware.x86_64.ova" os a template of coreos - already uploaded as template to vSphere There are two templates in the demo env:
+1. coreos - version 4.12 ocp
+2. rhcos-4.18.1 - new that i uploaded

 The file "pullsecret.txt" is the subscribtion retrived from openshift - currently its a trial subscription with 60 day expiration
 Get it here:
 https://console.redhat.com/openshift/install/pull-secret

 To delete exsting openshift cluster delete the installer directory then tf destroy then get the new pull secret for the new cluster